MAST: Model-Agnostic Sparsified Training: Sketches

 \section{Sketches}

 (Stochastic) gradient-based methods are mostly used to solve problem \eqref{eq:main}.
 Applying this paradigm to our formulation \eqref{eq:pretrained_compressed_problem} requires computing the gradient of $\tf = \Exp{f_{\mS}}$.
-In the case of general distribution $\mS \sim \cD$, such computation may not be possible due to expectation $\mathbb{E}$.
-That is why practical algorithms typically rely on gradient estimates.
+In the case of the general distribution $\mS \sim \cD$, such computation may not be possible due to expectation $\mathbb{E}$.
+Therefore, practical algorithms typically rely on gradient estimates.
 An elegant property of the MAST problem \eqref{eq:pretrained_compressed_problem} is that the gradient estimator takes the form

-due to the chain rule as matrix $\mS$ is independent of $x$.
+due to the chain rule, as matrix $\mS$ is independent of $x$.
 Sketches/matrices $\mS$ are random and sampled from distribution $\cD$.
 Note that estimator \eqref{eq:grad_est} sketches both the model $x$ and the gradient of $f$.
-Next, in this section, we explore some of the sketches' important properties and give some practical examples. \begin{assumption} The sketching matrix $\mS$ satisfies:
+Next, we explore some of the sketches' important properties and give practical examples. \begin{assumption} The sketching matrix $\mS$ satisfies: